 1982 United States Grand Prix West

 Three races into his comeback, Niki Lauda took victory for McLaren after overcoming the then-youngest pole-sitter of all-time, Andrea de Cesaris (who later crashed out).
 Keke Rosberg finished second with Gilles Villeneuve third, however after the race the Canadian was disqualified due to the rear wing setup on his Ferrari.
 Rules at the time said that the rear wing couldn’t be more than a certain width, so Ferrari figured that fitting two separate rear wings and arranging them side by side would effectively give a double-width rear wing while still technically being legal.
-It was actually done as a protest against teams like Williams and Brabham, which were employing questionable tactics such as water-cooled brakes to circumvent rules while gaining an advantage - Ferrari’s double rear wing was supposed to show how ridiculous things could get if teams were allowed to keep exploiting loopholes.
+It was actually done as a form of protest against teams like Williams and Brabham, which were employing questionable tactics such as water-cooled brakes to circumvent rules while gaining an advantage – Ferrari’s double rear wing was supposed to show how ridiculous things could get if teams were allowed to keep exploiting loopholes.

 2004 Bahrain Grand Prix

 The first Bahrain Grand Prix was far from exciting as Michael Schumacher and Rubens Barrichello cruised to another one-two.
 Jenson Button finished third, but it could well have been his teammate – Takuma Sato had been running ahead of him when he ran over a kerb and broke his front wing, which dropped him to fifth by the end.

 Sebastian Vettel jumped from third to first at the start and finally recorded his first win of the season after being denied by mechanical issues in the first two races.
 Front-row men Mark Webber and Nico Rosberg finished second and third, the latter recording the first podium for the returning Mercedes team.
 The Ferrari and McLaren drivers had a challenging race after both teams completely misjudged the weather in qualifying, staying in their garages until the rain started, which left the four drivers starting towards the back.